toalexjin/c11httpd/README.md

   dispatch incoming requests to different GET/POST/PUT/DELETE routines that you implemented.
-There might be a 3-party MVC plugin library available for these httpd projects, but you have to study and it's not a all-in-one solution, which might cause debug harder.
+There might be a 3-party MVC plugin library available for these httpd projects, but you have to study and it's not a all-in-one solution, which might make debug harder.
 - If your program offers TCP service (or RESTFul service) as well as some other services together, you could not use these httpd projects because they are not a library that could be seamlessly integrated into your program.